Felicija Bortkevičienė

 Felicija Bortkevičienė née Povickaitė (1 September 1873 – 21 October 1945) was a Lithuanian politician and long-term publisher of Lietuvos ūkininkas and Lietuvos žinios.
-She became active in social life after she moved to Vilnius in 1900 and became known as an energetic and prolific organizer, manager, and treasurer of numerous political, cultural, and charitable organizations.
-She joined and was one of the leaders of various political parties, including Lithuanian Democratic Party, Peasant Union, and Lithuanian Peasant Popular Union.
-She was a delegate to the Great Seimas of Vilnius (1905) and was elected to the Constituent Assembly of Lithuania (1920) and was considered for the position of Minister of Provision and Public Work (1918) and President of Lithuania (1926).
+She became active in public life after she moved to Vilnius in 1900 and became known as an energetic and prolific organizer, manager, and treasurer of numerous political, cultural, and charitable organizations.
+She joined and was one of the leaders of various political parties, including the Lithuanian Democratic Party, the Peasant Union, and the Lithuanian Peasant Popular Union.
+She was a delegate to the Great Seimas of Vilnius (1905), was elected to the Constituent Assembly of Lithuania (1920), and was considered for the positions of Minister of Provision and Public Work (1918) and President of Lithuania (1926).
 Bortkevičienė organized and ran several charitable organizations, including those supporting gifted students, political prisoners of the Tsarist regime, and deported Prussian Lithuanians.
 She was also a member of women's movement in Lithuania, being an active member of the Lithuanian Women's Association and the chair of the Lithuanian Women's Union.
 For her various activities Bortkevičienė was arrested and imprisoned numerous times by different regimes, including Tsarist Russia, independent Lithuania, and Soviet Lithuania.

 Biography

 Early life

-She was born in the Manor of Linkaučiai near Krekenava, then Russian Empire, to the family of Juozas Povickas and Antanina Ona Liutkevičiūtė, petty Lithuanian nobles.
-The family's manor was confiscated for the participation in the Uprising of 1863 and the family moved to Antakalnis village southeast of Ukmergė.
+She was born in the Manor of Linkaučiai near Krekenava, then part of the Russian Empire, to the family of Juozas Povickas and Antanina Ona Liutkevičiūtė, petty Lithuanian nobles.
+The family's manor was confiscated for their participation in the Uprising of 1863 and the family moved to Antakalnis village southeast of Ukmergė.
 Several of her relatives on her mother's side died in the uprising or were deported to Siberia.
 As a child she visited her deported grandfather and two uncles in Insar.
-As such, Bortkevičienė grew up surrounded by anti-Tsarist attitudes.
-She spoke little Lithuanian that she learned from her mother.
-Her father spoke Polish, but considered himself to be Lithuanian (see Polish-Lithuanian identity).
+Bortkevičienė thus grew up surrounded by anti-Tsarist attitudes.
+She spoke little Lithuanian, which she learned from her mother.
+Her father spoke Polish, but considered himself Lithuanian (see Polish-Lithuanian identity).
 By her own admission, she knew nothing of the Lithuanian National Revival before 1889.

 She was tutored at home before attending the Marinskaja Girls' Gymnasium in Kaunas in 1885–89.
 She was expelled from the school for inciting five other girls to disobey a new requirement to pray in an Eastern Orthodox Church, but after much difficulty managed to gain admission to Vilnius Girls' Gymnasium and graduate in 1890.
-For a year, she studied Polish history and French language at the secret Flying University in Warsaw.
+For a year, she studied Polish history and French language at the secret "Flying University" in Warsaw.
 Upon her return, she worked at a bank in Ukmergė with her father until his death in 1898.
 This experience was particularly useful later in life when she organized finances of various organizations.
-In 1899, she married engineer and childhood friend Jonas Bortkevičius (1871–1909) – he was not of noble birth and her family disapproved the marriage.
+In 1899, she married engineer and childhood friend Jonas Bortkevičius (1871–1909).
+He was not of noble birth and her family disapproved the marriage.
 The newlyweds moved to Vilnius, where they became involved in public life.
 She studied the Lithuanian language and became passionate about its revival.